-A protection policy is created with the DBMS_RA.CREATE_PROTECTION_POLICY procedure or with Cloud Control.
+A protection policy is created with the DBMS\RA.CREATE\PROTECTION\POLICY procedure or with Cloud Control.
 The protection policy sets some of the following attributes for all protected databases assigned to it: Some attributes are mutually exclusive.
 The following is a representative list of attributes to consider in new protection policies.

 Attribute Description storage_location_name A Recovery Appliance storage location for storing backups. polling_policy_name An optional backup polling policy that determines whether Recovery Appliance polls a storage location for backups recovery_window_goal The disk recovery window goal for the protected database. recovery_window_sbt The SBT retention period for the protected database. guaranteed_copy The guaranteed copy setting, which determines whether backups protected by this policy must be copied to tape or cloud before being considered for deletion. allow_backup_deletion Setting this to NO will prevent RMAN users from deleting backups on the Recovery Appliance, necessary for compliance rules.
 The default value is set to YES. store_and_forward The setting for the Backup and Redo Failover feature.
-This setting is used only in a protection policy defined on the alternate Recovery Appliance where the protected databases associated with this policy will redirect backups and redo in the event of an outage on the primary Recovery Appliance. max_retention_window The maximum length of time that the Recovery Appliance retains backups for databases that use this retention policy. unprotected_window The maximum acceptable difference between the current time and the latest time that the database can be restored. autotune_reserved_spac e This setting is used to control whether the Recovery Appliance will automatically define and update the reserved_space settings for databases associated with this policy.
-Do not use autotune_reserved_space with any of the compliance parameters: recovery_window_compliance or keep_compliance autotune_space_limit This parameter limits unconstrained growth of reserved_space by the autotune reserved space feature when a storage location begins to fill.
-Autotune will not restrict reserved space growth when the total reserved space usage is below this specified limit.
-When the total reserved space usage is above this specified limit, autotune will restrict subsequent reserved_space growth to 10% per week for each database in the storage location.
-If no unit is specified, then Recovery Appliance interprets the value as a number of bytes.
-This value may be set to NULL if there should never be restrictions on on reserved space growth through the autotune_reserved_space option. recovery_window_compli ance This setting specifies a time range for each database backup in which backups will not be deleted.
+This setting is used only in a protection policy defined on the alternate Recovery Appliance where the protected databases associated with this policy will redirect backups and redo in the event of an outage on the primary Recovery Appliance. max_retention_window The maximum length of time that the Recovery Appliance retains backups for databases that use this retention policy. unprotected_window The maximum acceptable difference between the current time and the latest time that the database can be restored. autotune_reserved_spac e This setting is used to control whether the Recovery Appliance will automatically define and update the reserved_space settings for databases associated with this policy. recovery_window_compli ance This setting specifies a time range for each database backup in which backups will not be deleted.
 This value must be equal to or smaller than recovery_window_goal.
-Too large a value can result in filling disk_reserved_space, whereby new backups are then rejected.
+Too large a value can result in filling disk_reserved_space with compliance protected backups, whereby new backups are then rejected. keep_compliance This setting prevents an administrator from using RMAN CHANGE command to shrink the "keep until time" specified for an archival backup.
+If KEEP_COMPLIANCE is YES, KEEP FOREVER backups will never be deleted.
+NO means the "keep until time" for an archival backup may be modified by the RMAN CHANGE command.
+NO is the default. max_reserved_space The maximum disk_reserved_space setting permitted for each database in the protection policy.
+The format of this value is a character string that must contain a number consisting only of the characters 0-9, followed optionally by one of the following unit specifiers: If max_reserved_space is specified as NULL, the max_reserved_space setting for databases defaults to 2 x disk_reserved_space.

-Table 2-3 Protection Policy Attributes (subset) ----------- ------------ -------- ------------ ----------
+Table 2-3 Protection Policy Attributes (subset) ----------- ------------ -------- ------------ ---------- --